 Domestic violence is a pattern of abusive behavior in any relationship used by one partner to gain or maintain power and control over another partner.
 This kind of abuse affects everyone – men, women, and children of all races, religions, and cultures – without prejudice.

-The first step in preventing domestic violence is recognizing the warning signs.
-Abuse often begins subtly and gets worse over time.
-The following list, while not all-inclusive, may indicate potential signs of domestic violence.
+To help prevent domestic violence, it is important to recognize the warning signs.
+Signs often begin subtly and worsen over time.
+While not all-inclusive, the following list may indicate potential signs of domestic violence.